ASWINBABUKV/Cloud-Practitioner/AWS/ECS/README.md

 1. Task Definition:

-- Blueprint written in json format for how to launch the container
+- Blueprint written in JSON format for how to launch the container
 - It defines various parameters required to run containers, such as Docker image, CPU and memory requirements, networking, logging configuration, and other container settings.

 2. Task:

 - A Task is an instantiation of a Task Definition.
 It represents a single running instance of the containers defined in the Task Definition.

+3. Service:

+- An ECS service allows you to define long-running tasks or services that need to be continuously running.
+A service ensures that a specified number of tasks are always running and can automatically handle tasks that fail or need to be replaced.

+4. Load Balancing:

+- load balancing is used to distribute traffic across the containers or tasks running within the ECS cluster.
+- When you deploy your containers using ECS, you can attach them to a load balancer to distribute incoming traffic across multiple instances of your application.
+This ensures that the workload is evenly distributed and that the application remains available and responsive even during high-traffic periods.